Discover more from Blackbird Spyplane

 ...+ the weird WASP magic of old L.L.
 Bean & trying to make albums that look as cool as they sound

 Ezra Koenig founded Vampire Weekend with 3 friends in college.
-Since then he’s put out four albums, most recently Father of the Bride; he accepted a Grammy while wearing Chacos & socks like a leisurely king; he co-wrote “Hold Up” for Beyoncé; he created the Netflix cult-classic Neo Yokio, which we consider tied for 4th-greatest TV show of all time alongside 1986 BBC Michael Gambon heat-rock The Singing Detective; VW sold out Madison Square Garden; and he launched the excellent Beats 1 show Time Crisis.
+Since then he’s put out four albums, most recently Father of the Bride; he accepted a Grammy while wearing Chacos & socks like a leisurely king; he co-wrote “Hold Up” for Beyoncé; he created the Netflix cult-classic Neo Yokio, which we consider tied for 4th-greatest TV show of all time alongside 1986 BBC Michael Gambon heat-rock The Singing Detective; VW sold out Madison Square Garden; and he launched the excellent internet radio show Time Crisis.

 Probably Ezra’s greatest achievement, though?
 He’s amassed a world-class variety of dope under-the-radar joints, ranging from a vintage Japan-made Sony rugby to some Papyrused-out “Advice from a BLUEBERRY” merch to a beautiful Mister Mort x Manastash Gorilla Fleece that we covet with the fury of 1,000 suns.

-Spyplane: This shirt is fantastic.
+Blackbird Spyplane: This shirt is fantastic.
 What’s the story?

-Ezra: “Most official Dead stuff as I understand it was made by Liquid Blue — this one’s Fruit of the Loom so I don’t know if it’s bootleg or what.
+Ezra Koenig: “Most official Dead stuff as I understand it was made by Liquid Blue — this one’s Fruit of the Loom so I don’t know if it’s bootleg or what.
 It’s from summer ‘95, right when Jerry died, and right in the midst of the ‘90s hippie-jammy revival.
 I would have been 11.
 My Dead fandom has come back so hard at this point in my life that I have to kind of moderate it, because I’m sure a lot of Vampire Weekend fans are sick of hearing about it.
 But I remember first seeing this shirt, maybe someone at camp was wearing it, and being like, ‘Whoa, that’s pretty funny.’
 Especially in the ‘90s, when there was this big parody-t-shirt wave — like all this skateboarding stuff with this acidic touch to it, and then goofy frat-boy stuff like Big Johnson, even band shirts had a bit of it — a Dead shirt riffing on L.L.
 Bean really intrigued me, because my parents were super into it and we already got the catalog.”

 “Apparently the Dead made a lot of these, but the long sleeve version in this color is rare: It’s this vibey, slightly brown tie-dye that doesn't even read as tie-dye, more like tea-stained.
 I like bright tie-dye, but it’s not for me — I’ve always liked crunchy shirts that aren't super bright.”

-Spyplane: I’m not enough of a Dead dude to get the “L.L.
+Blackbird Spyplane: I’m not enough of a Dead dude to get the “L.L.
 Rain” thing…

-Ezra: “In a weird way, the parody shirt was kind of the meme of its day: you’d see someone wearing one and, similar to a meme, you might need prior knowledge to understand it.”
+“In a weird way, the parody shirt was kind of the meme of its day: you’d see someone wearing one and, similar to a meme, you might need prior knowledge to understand it.”

-Ezra: “I like this shirt as much for the Dead part of it as the Bean part, because that’s a brand that legitimately shaped my interest in and relationship to clothes.
+“I like this shirt as much for the Dead part of it as the Bean part, because that’s a brand that legitimately shaped my interest in and relationship to clothes.
 The two catalogs I remember getting at home were that and Cabela’s.
 My dad, he’s a New Yorker and he’s not outdoorsy in the sense of going mountain biking and camping, but in his job as a set dresser for movies he’d have gigs where he was standing out in the cold all day, so he was interested in foul-weather gear.

 “When I was like 17 I got really fascinated by preppy clothes, and L.L.
 Bean was the only brand I owned that remotely intersected with that world.
 But I associate it more with a kind of frugal East Coast middle-class vibe, as opposed to a true upper-class look.